vulkano-rs/vulkano-www/content/guide/images/mandelbrot.md

 layout(local_size_x = 8, local_size_y = 8, local_size_z = 1) in;
 ```

-For better parallelisation, we decided that each invocation of the shader would write a value to a
+For better parallelization, we decided that each invocation of the shader would write a value to a
 pixel of the image.
 As you can see, this time we use a local size of 8x8, which is two-dimensional.
 We will use the value of `gl_GlobalInvocationID` to decide which pixel we will write.